 This morning, my daily internet news browsing led me to an article discussing the mental health and overall benefits of eating dinner together with our families.
 The main benefit cited by the author was that it provided a platform for communication, which is the first necessary step to tackling problems.
 It got me thinking, do these benefits also apply when we dine with our "work family"?

-Eating lunch with co-workers isn't a phenomenon that has been largely studied to this date, but I could surmise what some of the pros and cons may be.
+Eating lunch with co-workers isn't a phenomenon that has been largely studied to this date, but we could easily surmise what some of the pros and cons may be.

 On the one hand:

 It gives us a chance to bond on a more personal level with our co-workers